lihe/My_English_learning/README.md

 Let your life by a compass, not a clock.|9/23/2020
 If the sea doomed someday to break its levees, my heart must flood with all the bitter waters.|9/24/2020 Good negotiators learn fast.
-Poor negotiators remain like that and go on losing negotiations.|9/29/2020
+Poor negotiators remain like that and go on losing negotiations.|9/29/2020 Don't be too concerned with the opinions of others.|9/30/2020

 ## Translation